Thalos12/game_core/README.md

 # About this project

-This project has as main aim to build the base for a simple rpg-like game.
+This project has as main aim to build a simple rpg-like game.

 # How to get and run game_core